How We Save THOUSANDS on Trips to Walt Disney World!

 Discover Card has no annual fee so this is one of those cards you should just get if you are so inclined.
 Right now there’s even a $50 statement credit just for using the card once in the first 90 days.
 They have a rotating 5% cash back schedule and every fall heading into the holiday’s their category is Amazon and Wholesale Clubs so BOOM!, Couple this with the Sam’s Club discount (see below) and you’ve got nearly 10% off your trip.
 Also this is not really Disney related, but Discover has price protection all year round including Black Friday.
 I use this to avoid the shit show on the day after Thanksgiving.
 You can get refunded up to $500 per item (max $2,500 per year), for any item you buy that drops in price within 90 days after purchase.
 So when that Black Friday ad hits just go buy that coveted item you want for full price and once the sale price kicks in submit your claim and they mail you the difference.

 The Disney Visa Card has some decent benefits.
 You can earn unlimited points 1% on everything .
 Obviously this doesn’t compare to the Capital One Visa card but it can be useful.
-Since there’s no annual fee (there is a Premier Card with a $49 fee – skip that shit) this is a great card to sign up for shortly before your trip since all new card members can earn a $200 statement credit after you spend $500 on purchases in the first 3 months from opening the account.
-That’s close to a 40% savings for a family of 4 on any special event tickets such as MNSSHP and MVMCP.
-You can also save 10% on select merchandise and dining of purchases of $50.
-It also offers exclusive Disney character meet-and-greets.
-Which can save you time and fastpasses.
+Since there’s no annual fee (there is a Premier Card with a $49 fee – skip that shit) this is a great card to sign up for shortly before your trip since all new card members can earn a $150 statement credit after you make your first purchase You can also save 10% on select merchandise and dining of purchases of $50.
+It also offers exclusive Disney character meet-and-greets (when available).

 You’re going to spend money on your Walt Disney vacation so why not buy discounted Disney gift cards